patriciomacadden/hobbit/README.md

 run App
 ```

-### Extending Banzai
+### Extending Hobbit

-You can extend banzai by creating modules or classes.
-See `Banzai::Render` or
+You can extend hobbit by creating modules or classes.
+See `Hobbit::Render` or
-`Banzai::Session` for examples.
+`Hobbit::Session` for examples.

 ## More examples